moussaclarke/planar/README.md

 Throughout this readme, 'document' and 'collection' are used in the MongoDb sense.

-Planar is a very basic flat file json database / model solution.
+Planar is a very basic flat file/nosql json database solution.

 Planar is simple, fast, super-flexible, and probably very brittle.
 It's useful for small projects, where you have a relatively simple data structure, you don't need 1000s of documents and you only have a small amount of users with edit permissions.